EMT to Surgical Technologist: EMT Career Guide

 How Much Does a Surgical Technologist Make?

-According to Bureau of Labor Statistics, the average salary for a Surgical Tech is $49,040, with the lowest paid 10% ranging around $32,000 a year and the highest paid 10% ranging around $69,000 per year.
+According to Bureau of Labor Statistics, the average salary* for a Surgical Tech is about $54,000, with the highest paid 10% making around $76,000 per year.

-Your level of experience will play a large part in determining your salary, and your choice of state, city, and hospital group will have a large impact as well.
+Of course, your level of experience will play a large part in determining your salary*, as will your choice of state, city, and hospital group as well.

-The type of facility in which you work may determine your salary also.
-Outpatient centers, for example, pay an average of about $4,000 more (per year) than hospitals, while hospitals pay an average of $2,500 a year more than dental offices.
+The type of medical facility in which you work may greatly determine your salary* also.
+Outpatient centers, for example, pay an average of about $4,000 more (per year) than general hospitals, while hospitals pay an average of $2,500 a year more than dental offices.
+So choose what interests you, but be sure to do your homework on the pay range.

 Highest Paying States for Surgical Technologists